formax

 Trigger Points

-Every function that an event calls might have on or more trigger point associated with it.
+Every function that an event calls might have one or more trigger point associated with it.
 A trigger point is temporal place in an event with a specific trigger type is associated.
 Trigger points and triggers are your primary tools for modifying the way that formax handles, or processes, a particular event.

 Navigation is an internal function that is invoked by specific events. runform perfoms navigation primarily to move the cursor from one location to another.
 The main concepts of navigation are the navigation unit and the cursor.
 The navigation unit is always the field.